 DOG GOT OUT AND BIT PERSON – COMPENSATION FOR MEDICAL BILLS & SCAR

 In this time of COVID-19 and the governor’s “shelter-in-place” order, there are more people outside than ever before – walking, running, or playing in their yard.
-This means our dogs are getting outside more as well.
+This means that dogs are getting outside more as well.
 Many people are even adopting new pets.
-And while people are keeping their distance from each other, there may still be interaction with dogs – and more chance of a dog bite injury, particularly if the dog gets out of the yard onto the street.
-With more outdoor activity than is typical this time of year, it is important for everyone — owners and non-owners alike — to educate themselves on dog bite prevention.
+And while people are keeping their distance from each other, there are still be interaction with dogs – and more chance of a dog bite injury, particularly if the dog gets out of the yard onto the street.
+With more outdoor activity than is typical this time of year, it is important for everyone — dog owners and non-owners alike — to educate themselves on dog bite prevention.

 When Approaching a Dog:

 - Always ask the owner’s permission before approaching and petting a dog.
 The owner should know if the dog is one that is safe to pet or not, or can advise you on how the dog likes to be petted.

 - If the owner gives you permission to pet the dog, approach from the side and squat down – especially if it’s a small dog.

 - Offer your hand with the fingers curled up and let the dog sniff you first.
 If the dog doesn’t move away, then you know that he’s relaxed and doesn’t mind you petting him.

 - Pet the dog just over the shoulder.
 Do not pet the dog’s head, feet or tail, as these are sensitive areas for some dogs.

 - If you are approached by an unleashed dog, stand still like a tree.
 Do NOT run away or lean over to pet the dog until you see how the dog reacts to you.